corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapp-custom-serializers.md

 ## Custom serializer example

-In the example below, imagine that you must serialize this class, but are constrained from making the contructor public.
+In the example below, imagine that you must serialize this class, but are constrained from making the constructor public.
 That means you can't use a public constructor to initialize all the properties, and therefore can't serialize the class.

 ```java
 public final class Example {